Students with a previous degree or previous study

 For new and continuing students there is a Training Grant of £5,000 per year.
 This does not need to be repaid.
 Students who are studying for part of the academic year will receive a pro rata payment unless they are interrupting their studies due to pregnancy.

 For student parents, there is a Parental Support payment of £2,000.00 per year.

-For new students starting in 2021/22 there is an extra £1,000.00 available for some specialist subject area such as Mental Health nursing and an extra £1,000.00 per year regional incentive (shortage areas).
+For students starting after 2021/22 there is an extra £1,000.00 available for some specialist subject area such as Mental Health nursing and an extra £1,000.00 per year regional incentive (shortage areas).

 Details about the new fund can be accessed by following these links: